featured image

 }

-2. The Sampling Loop & Hysteresis
+Step 2: The Sampling Loop and Hysteresis Threshold

 // Wait for voltage to cross the threshold (V_amb + 0.05V)